Official Showaddywaddy Web Site History

 goldenhammers

-Choise and The Hammers played regularly far and wide across the UK, but both bands had a regular slot at the Fosseway pub in Leicester.
-After forming friendships and enjoying each other's music, during early 1973, the bands got up on stage together to play a rock 'n' roll revue, and it quickly became apparent that this arrangement was going down with the audience better than the individual bands.
+Choise and Golden Hammers played regularly across the Midland and other parts of the UK, but both bands had a regular slot at the Fosseway pub in Leicester.
+After forming friendships and enjoying each other's music, during early 1972, the bands got up on stage together to play a rock 'n' roll revue, and it quickly became apparent that this arrangement was going down with the audience better than the individual bands.
 The guys also realised they could earn more money by having each band playing a support slot with 'Showaddywaddy' doing the headline slot.

 During the summer of 1973, Showaddywaddy were asked if they wanted to be on TV - the show was "New Faces".
 They won one programme in the series and were runners-up in the "All Winners Final" which was broadcast between Christmas and New Year 1973.
 This led to various record companies, including Polydor Records racing to sign them up.
 However they had already signed to Bell Records, Bay City Rollers and Gary Glitter were also signed to the signed to the same label.
 As a result, Choise and The Hammers were permanently dissolved with Showaddywaddy becoming the sole act.